Scale invariance vs conformal invariance: Other dimensions or less symmetry

-\item It is an interesting question whether the scale invariant boundary conditions will lead to conformal invariant boundary conditions.
+\item It is an interesting question whether the scale invariant boundary conditions will lead to the conformal invariant boundary condition.
 Let us consider a $d$-dimensional bulk conformal field theory and put a $(d-1)$-dimensional Poincar\'e invariant boundary at $r=0$ in $(t,x_1,\cdots ,r)$ plane.
 The condition for the Poincar\'e invariant boundary is given by \cite{McAvity:1993ue}\cite{1995NuPhB.455..522M}